 Global payouts integration guide

 This guide walks through the primary flows for integrating with Latitude’s global payouts product.
-You’ll learn how to create recipients, optionally lock exchange rates with quotes, and execute transfers.
+You’ll learn how to create recipients (individuals with the global_payouts product type), optionally lock exchange rates with quotes, and execute transfers.

 Before you start, make sure you’re familiar with the API basics — authentication, idempotency, webhooks, and prefunding.